jadenucf/mysql_setup/README.md

 ### Importing JSON to your mySQL Database

-**IMPORTANT: If you want to import JSON to your database, make sure that your JSON file is formatted exactly like the JSON file in the data folder.**
+**IMPORTANT: If you want to import JSON to your database, make sure that your JSON file is formatted exactly like the JSON file in this repo's data folder.**

 Right click on your database (lab10) and press Table Data Import Wizard